Looking for a quick appetizer to pull together tonight?

-- Place mushrooms on parchment covered baking sheet and bake for 40-45 minutes until nicely browned.
+- Place mushrooms on the parchment-covered baking sheet and bake for 40-45 minutes until nicely browned.

 - To Serve: They can be served as is or drizzled with Chipotle Aioli for added zip.

-- Place yolks, lemon juice, garlic, honey, salt,and chipotle in small food processor or use vessel that will work with an immersion blender.
+- Place yolks, lemon juice, garlic, honey, salt, and chipotle in a small food processor or use a vessel that will work with an immersion blender.

-- With processor or blender running, slowly pour in oil.
+- With the processor or blender running, slowly pour in the oil.
 Process until aioli forms and thickens, about a minute.

-- Place into a plastic bag with a place corner cut.
-Using the bag like a pastry bag, drizzle the aioli over mushrooms.
-You can reserve the remaining aioli for added dipping if desired.
+- Pour the aioli into a plastic bag and clip one corner of the bag, clipping a very small piece of the corner from the bag.
+Using the bag like a pastry bag, drizzle the aioli over the mushrooms.
+Reserve the remaining aioli for added dipping if desired.

 All photos by Lorianne DeVita